Indian Diabetic Diet Chart: Expert Recommended For Better Blood Sugar Control

 2. Lean protein

 Lean protein stabilizes blood sugar levels by slowing down the absorption of carbohydrates.
-It promotes satiety, helps in weight management, and supports muscle health.
+It promotes satiety, helps in weight loss, and supports muscle health.
+Skinless poultry, fish, tofu, and legumes are excellent lean protein sources.

 3. Non starchy vegetables